 To minimize the possibilities of DNS attacks, server administrators must take some necessary steps.
 They can use an upgraded version of DNS software and regularly configure servers to duplicate.
 At a personal level, users can flush their DNS cache to avoid security risks.
 If you don’t know how to flush DNS, read a resourceful post at hostinger.com.

 How Hackers Use DNS?

-The biggest issues with DNS system is that if on any account a hacker is able to find a way to replace the authorized IP address of a website with rogue IP address, then any person trying to access that website will be sent to a bogus address.
+The biggest issue with the DNS system is that if on any account a hacker is able to find a way to replace the authorized IP address of a website with a rogue IP address, then any person trying to access that website will be sent to a bogus address.
 The user would not have any idea that he is accessing the wrong address.

 Types of DNS Attack

 Over the past few years, a sudden increase has been noticed in DNS attacks.
 And this attack is not limited to small websites only.

 Numerous popular websites such as Reddit, Spotify, Twitter have also complained about their inaccessibility to thousands of their users.